navidshey/pdf-js/README.md

-# Getting Started with Create React App
+# Draw shapes using PdfJs in React

 This is a sample for using Pdf.js in React and typescript.
-In this project we open a pdf file, and you are able to draw Line, Circle, Rectangle and Polygon, zoom in and out, tracing between pages.
+In this project we open a pdf file and you are able to draw Line, Circle, Rectangle and Polygon, zoom in and out, tracing between pages.

 ## Available Scripts